Skip to content

 Beauty: You can get the same beauty with quartzite countertops as you can with higher priced stones like marble.
 Taj Mahal quartzite is a higher end option known for its unique characteristics and aesthetic appeal.
 For example a white variety of quartzite looks just like marble but it won’t chip or etch.

-Durability: Quartzite is more durable than granite even though both were formed by high heat and pressure.
+Durability: Quartzite offers greater durability than granite, even though both formed under high heat and pressure.
 Quartzite is not only stronger but it’s more dense and less porous as well.
 Quartzite is heat resistant but it’s still advisable to use trivets to maintain the countertops’ longevity.

-Color: While it’s not available in as many colors as man-made quartz you can find it in white, gray, light pink and even red hues.
-It has a granular, sugar-like texture which makes it feel coarser than others giving you a more organic look rather than a sleek one.
+Color: It may not come in as many colors as man-made quartz, but you can find it in white, gray, light pink, and red.
+It has a grainy, sugar-like texture.
+This makes it feel rougher than others.
+It gives you a more natural look instead of a smooth one.

 Granite Guy